-EnDev collaborates closely with the GoL and the World Bank to coordinate design of the joint RBF, align activities, and share insights between EnDev's pilot and the LESSAP project.
+EnDev collaborates closely with the GoL and the World Bank to coordinate the design and implementation of the joint RBF, align activities, and share insights between EnDev's pilot and the LESSAP project.
 By working in partnership, EnDev aims to demonstrate a model for implementing a joint RBF approach, as well as share lessons learned and facilitate eventual scale up of DSS across Liberia under the RREA and LESSAP project.
-Furthermore, EnDev aims to capitalise on synergies and share technical insights with sector stakeholders and networks, such as the Beyond the Grid Fund for Africa (BGFA) and the Liberia Off-Grid Task Force (OGTF).
+Furthermore, EnDev aims to capitalise on synergies and share technical insights with sector stakeholders and networks, such as the Beyond the Grid Fund for Africa (BGFA) and the Liberia Energy Access Practitioners Network (LEAP).